 Long-form content isn’t just writing lengthy articles and posting them on your blog for readers to see: it has to be well researched, well written, and have enough SEO elements in it to make it stand out in search engine rankings.

-Without SEO, the chances of your blog post standing out in a sea of long form blog posts are rather slim.
-Search engines won’t rank you as high as they should (if the even notice your post at all), and the traffic driven to your blog post will be very low.
+Without SEO, the chances of your blog post standing out in a sea of long-form blog posts are rather slim.
+Search engines won’t rank you as high as they should (if they even notice your post at all), and the traffic driven to your blog post will be very low.